Anup-subedi/C-programming-codes-for-beginners/README.md

 # C-programming-codes-for-beginners
-C programming codes for beginners is an open-source project targeted at beginners who wish to make their first open-source contributions.
-The project consists of programs and codes which is added by the beginners, also targeted at encouraging beginners who just got started in version control system.
+C programming codes for beginners is an open-source project targeted at beginners who wish to make their first open-source contributions.<br/> The project consists of programs and codes which is added by the beginners, also targeted at encouraging beginners who just got started in version control system.

 ## Hello there :wave:,